*Warning: Contains full spoilers for The Night Agent season 2*

 Other stars we know are returning include Ward Horton as Richard Hagan and Albert Jones as Deputy Director Aiden Mosely, both of whom have been promoted to series regulars, along with season 1 star Fola Evans-Akingbola, who is back in a prominent role after making a cameo at the end of season 2.

-Meanwhile, when it comes to new characters in season 3, we know that Genesis Rodriguez, David Lyons, Jennifer Morrison, Stephen Moyer, Callum Vinson and Suraj Sharma have all joined the show, with Morrison playing the first lady.
+Louis Herthum is also back as Jacob Monroe, and when it comes to new characters in season 3, we know that Genesis Rodriguez, David Lyons, Jennifer Morrison, Stephen Moyer, Callum Vinson and Suraj Sharma have all joined the show.

 Ryan said of bringing in the new characters: "Even though it’s incredibly difficult to create a new world each season and create all these new characters, there’s something that I think keeps the show fresh, that is a great challenge to us as writers that we love, and that in the same way that you wouldn’t watch season 1 and then expect that Iranian mission storyline in season 2.